 The First Week of Recovery

-The bandages will remain in place for one week, unless otherwise advised by Dr. Boudreaux.
+The bandages will remain in place for one week, unless otherwise advised by Dr. Boudreaux and Dr. Claiborne.
 During this time, patients should refrain from using shampoo, and should avoid high heat from blow dryers, as it is important to keep the surgical sites cool.
 Continue to rest with your head elevated and avoid sleeping on your side.
 Additionally, you should keep your activity level to a minimum to avoid complications.

 Significant healing takes place during the first week of recovery.
-It is important to follow the specific recommendation provided by Dr. Boudreaux.
+It is important to follow the specific recommendation provided by Dr. Boudreaux and Dr. Claiborne.
 If you have any questions during the recovery period, simply reach out to a team member.